simoneldevig/react-native-static-server/README.md

   - [.stop()] &mdash; Stops the server.
   - [.fileDir] &mdash; Holds absolute path to static assets on target device.
   - [.hostname] &mdash; Holds the hostname used by server.
+  - [.id] &mdash; Hold unique ID of the server instance.
   - [.nonLocal] &mdash; Holds `nonLocal` value provided to [constructor()].
   - [.origin] &mdash; Holds server origin.
   - [.port] &mdash; Holds the port used by server.